James Baynham (1790-1860)

 Elizabeth had been born at Upton Bishop in 1790 and was the only daughter of Philip Simmonds and Mary Harrington.
 She had three brothers, one younger and two older – one of whom was William Simmonds who, with his wife Ann, would bring up my great-great-grandfather Jeremiah.

-From the birth records of their children, James and Elizabeth appear to have to have lived at Lea Bailey for about a decade.
+From the birth records of their children, James and Elizabeth appear to have lived at Lea Bailey for about a decade.
 In this area people often lived in cabins which were very primitive, low dwellings – most had dry stone walls and turf roofs, but no windows; inside they had a paved floor and, at one end, a fireplace and chimney.

 James and Elizabeth had six children there:

-Isaiah too was born in Lea Bailey and baptised at Hope Mansell, on 6th June 1824.
+Isaiah too was baptised at Hope Mansell, on 6th June 1824.

 Throughout this period James was working as an agricultural labourer.

-Jeremiah, my great-great grandfather, was born elsewhere – at Upton Bishop, in 1829 – and he was baptised at Weston-under-Penyard on 7th May 1929.
 So perhaps his mother Elizabeth, then aged 39, went to Upton Bishop to stay with her sister-in-law Ann Symonds, the wife of her brother William, for his birth?
-And perhaps Weston-under-Penyard was therefore a more convenient place for the baptism than Hope Mansell ..?
+And perhaps Weston-under-Penyard was therefore a more convenient place for the baptism than Hope Mansell?

-Elizabeth appears to have died around 1831, aged 41.
+Elizabeth appears to have died around 1830, aged 41.

 James was married again two years later, to Elizabeth Rosser on 27th September 1833; they wed at All Saints church in Newland, traditionally and affectionately known as the ‘Cathedral of the Forest’.